 Our Range of Services

-- Day care for the people with dementia at our New Horizon Centres and at our Family of Wisdom Centres
+- Day care for the people with dementia at our New Horizon Centres, Family of Wisdom Centre, and Dementia Social Club

 - Transportation service to attend the New Horizon Centres

 - Caregiver Support Services including Home Support Team and Eldersit Respite Care Service